amplitude/Amplitude-JavaScript/README.md

 # 3.0.0 Update and Logging Events to Multiple Amplitude Apps #

-Version 3.0.0 is a major update that brings support for logging events to multiple Amplitude apps (multiple API keys). **Note: this change may break backwards compatibility on your setup.** See the subsection below on backwards compatibility.
+Version 3.0.0 is a major update that brings support for logging events to multiple Amplitude apps (multiple API keys). **Note: this change is not 100% backwards compatible and may break on your setup.** See the subsection below on backwards compatibility.

 ### API Changes ###